A quick guide:

 Using wildcards in Google Sheets along with SUMIF function

-Wildcards are extensively used along with other functions to ease the process.
+Wildcards are extensively used along with other functions to achieve results that the functions normally would not be able to do.
 Let’s look at an example of wildcards being used in combination with SUMIF function in Google Sheets.

 Objectives: The objectives are as follows:

-- Objective 2: Calculate the total quantity of the S9 model
+- Objective 2: Calculate the total quantity of the Galaxy S9 model

 Note: This tutorial uses the SUMIF function for explaining wildcards.
 If you are not familiar with the SUMIF function then follow this quick tutorial.

 We will now start with a step-by-step process to fulfil our objectives.
 The steps are as follows: